Install the Splunk App for Infrastructure in a distributed deployment

 5. (Optional) Configure a heavy forwarder to collect AWS data

-If you have not already deployed a heavy forwarder that can handle receiving AWS data, first deploy a heavy forwarder.
-For more information, see Deploy a heavy forwarder in the Forwarding Data guide.
+If you haven't already deployed a heavy forwarder that can handle receiving AWS data, first deploy a heavy forwarder.
+For more information, see Deploy a heavy forwarder in the Splunk Enterprise Forwarding Data guide.